 Does Medicare pay for 24-hour home care?

 No. Medicare only covers part-time or intermittent skilled home health services.
-If you need around-the-clock care, you will need to pay out of pocket, use long-term care insurance, or explore Medicaid options in your state.
+If you need around-the-clock care, you will need to pay out of pocket, use long-term care insurance, or explore Medicaid programs in your state.

 Do I need to be hospitalized before getting home health care?